**Enrollment is now open for 2019 courses!**

 Restaurants abound in our neck of the woods!
 Many varied options exist, among them French, Mexican, Thai, American, Italian, Chinese, etc. You’ll be sure to eat well.

-Tutition for the 5-day seminar is $1600, which includes tools, materials, a field trip to Princeton University Art Museum, and catered coffee and lunches.
-A deposit of $600 holds your place in the seminar.
-Interested parties can submit their inquiry via the form below - we'll get in touch to let you know about availability and to arrange payment of your deposit.
+Tutition for the 5-day seminar is $1650, which includes tools, materials, a field trip to Princeton University Art Museum, and catered coffee and lunches.
+A deposit of $650 holds your place in the seminar.
 Payment of the remaining balance is due 6 weeks before the start of the seminar; any cancellations after this date will forfeit their deposit.
+Cancellations prior to the 6 week deadline will be refunded their deposit, minus a processing fee.

 We look forward to having you!